AustinGil/bedrocss/README.md

 # basicss

-An opinionated starting point for styling base HTML elements
+An opinionated starting point for styling base HTML elements.